a2liu/liu-compiler/ideas.md

 all scopes have same semantics, which are that compile-time constants get hoisted to top of scope and everyting else executes sequentially.
-Functions capture all variables in parent scope, which can happen because variable shadowing within the same scope is illegal.

 ```
-f := func(a,b,c : int; d := "") string {
+f :: func(a,b,c : int; d := "") string {
   return "hello"
 }